 What is the timing for the project?

-The design of the new terminals is underway, and the upgrades will be delivered over the next four years.
+The design of the new terminals is underway, and the upgrades will be delivered over the next three years.

 How has the community been consulted?

 Redland City Council has been working closely with island communities since 2016 to understand how they use the terminals, what they like and don't like about them, what the upgraded terminals should do and how they should look.
 The valuable feedback gathered through this consultation is informing the development of the terminal designs.